magento/devdocs/src/cloud/release-notes/mcp-release-notes.md

 Release date: October 27, 2022

--  **Added L2 cache improvements patch**—This patch fixes local flushing L2 cache for Magento 2.4.0 and 2.4.1 <!-- MCLOUD-7845 -->
+-  **Added L2 cache improvements patch**—This patch fixes an issue with flushing the local L2 cache for Commerce version 2.4.0 and 2.4.1.<!-- MCLOUD-7845 -->

 ## v1.0.19